Pietrorossellini/cljot/README.md

 Operational transformation format with support for concurrent rich text editing.

+## Approach and compatibility

+Cljot is designed for concurrent editing with centralized decision-making, i.e., it is primarily meant to be used with client-server topology where the canonical order of concurrent edits is decided by a central server.
+This poses some restrictions on true concurrency and entails an acknowledgement-based application of state changes.

+Cljot is also heavily inspired by the [Quill Delta format](https://github.com/quilljs/delta).
+Consequently, Cljot is mostly compatible with Deltas created with Quill Delta.

 ## Usage

 Cljot is based on deltas, which are vectors of operations applied successively.